+b.
+Include electrical ratings, dimensions, weights, mounting details, materials, overcurrent protection devices, overload relays, sizes of enclosures, wiring diagrams, starting characteristics, interlocking, and accessories.

+2. Manuals:

-- b.
-Include electrical ratings, dimensions, weights, mounting details, materials, overcurrent protection devices, overload relays, sizes of enclosures, wiring diagrams, starting characteristics, interlocking, and accessories. - c.
-Certification from the manufacturer that representative motor controllers have been seismically tested to International Building Code requirements.
-Certification shall be based upon simulated seismic forces on a shake table or by analytical methods, but not by experience data or other methods. - 2.
-Manuals: - a.
-Submit, simultaneously with the shop drawings, companion copies of complete maintenance and operating manuals, including technical data sheets, wiring diagrams, and information for ordering replacement parts. - Wiring diagrams shall have their terminals identified to facilitate installation, maintenance, and operation. - Wiring diagrams shall indicate internal wiring for each item of equipment and interconnections between the items of equipment. - Elementary schematic diagrams shall be provided for clarity of operation. - Include the catalog numbers for the correct sizes of overload relays for the motor controllers. - b.
-If changes have been made to the maintenance and operating manuals originally submitted, submit updated maintenance and operating manuals two weeks prior to the final inspection. - Certifications: Two weeks prior to final inspection, submit the following. - a.
+- a.
+Submit, simultaneously with the shop drawings, companion copies of complete maintenance and operating manuals, including technical data sheets, wiring diagrams, and information for ordering replacement parts. - 1) Wiring diagrams shall have their terminals identified to facilitate installation, maintenance, and operation. - 2) Wiring diagrams shall indicate internal wiring for each item of equipment and interconnections between the items of equipment. - 3) Elementary schematic diagrams shall be provided for clarity of operation. - 4) Include the catalog numbers for the correct sizes of overload relays for the motor controllers. - b.
+If changes have been made to the maintenance and operating manuals originally submitted, submit updated maintenance and operating manuals two weeks prior to the final inspection. - 3.
+Certifications: Two weeks prior to final inspection, submit the following. - a.
 Certification by the manufacturer that the motor controllers conform to the requirements of the drawings and specifications. - b.
 Certification by the Contractor that the motor controllers have been properly installed, adjusted, and tested.